KatCodes7/healthcare-sql-claims-analysis/README.md

 ## Overview

-This project analyzes Medicare beneficiary data using SQL to identify age-related reimbursement trends, chronic condition impact, and patterns in healthcare utilization.
+This project analyzes Medicare beneficiary data using SQL to uncover patterns in healthcare utilization, cost distribution, and the impact of chronic conditions on reimbursement.

 ---